Texas district closes schools after covid kills two teachers in one week

 “This issue has a lot of folks fired up,” he told KXAS.

 Surging infections and hospitalizations in Texas have left many parents worried about sending their children back into classrooms where others are not masked and could transmit the virus.
-The state is averaging more than 15,700 new covid cases a day in the past week, according to data compiled by The Washington Post.
+The state has averaged more than 15,700 new coronavirus cases a day in the past week, according to data compiled by The Washington Post.
 The figure accounts for about 10 percent of the new cases nationally in the past week, and Texas is second only to Florida for most daily infections.
-There are close to 14,500 people currently hospitalized for covid, with 3,860 in intensive care units — the most in the nation.
+There are close to 14,500 people hospitalized for covid-19, with 3,860 in intensive care units — the most in the nation.

-In McClellan County, which includes Waco and Connally ISD, health officials reported 263 new cases Tuesday, as well as 11 deaths.
-The county’s seven-day average for new covid cases is now the highest its been at any point of the pandemic.
+In McLennan County, which includes Waco and the Connally school district, health officials reported 263 new cases Tuesday, as well as 11 deaths.
+The county’s seven-day average for new coronavirus cases is now the highest it has been at any point of the pandemic.
 County data shows that 45 percent of the population is fully vaccinated, lower than the 47 percent vaccination rate across Texas.

-As school districts have been ravaged from the latest surge, parents have grown outraged at Abbott and educators.
-Michelle Woodward told CNN she felt “rage” after learning her daughter was infected while attending school at Humble, Tex., a Houston suburb.
+As school districts have been hit by the latest surge, parents have grown angry at Abbott and educators.
+Michelle Woodward told CNN she felt “rage” after learning her daughter was infected while attending school in Humble, Tex., a Houston suburb.
 Terri Gurganious, whose daughter, Brennah, was placed on a ventilator last week at Texas Children’s Hospital in Houston, wrote on Facebook that she believes her child contracted the virus at school in Buna, in East Texas.

 “If we kept our kids home and not sending exposed kids or faculty to school this wouldn’t have happened,” she wrote.

-A similar effect has played out in Central Texas schools.
-The Axtell Independent School District announced Tuesday it was also closing for four days because of 45 active covid cases at the junior high school and high school, as well as five cases at the elementary school.
-Waco ISD began its mask mandate this week — a move that was praised by Farley Verner, the local health authority for the Waco-McClellan County Public Health District.
+A similar scenario has played out in Central Texas schools.
+The Axtell Independent School District announced Tuesday it was closing for four days because of 45 active coronavirus cases at the junior high school and high school, as well as five cases at the elementary school.
+The Waco Independent School District began a mask mandate this week — a move that was praised by Farley Verner, the local health authority for the Waco-McLennan County Public Health District.

 “Universal masking in the school setting will be expected to significantly reduce the risk of in-school transmission, school outbreaks and school closures,” Verner wrote in a statement.

-At Connally ISD, McCormick was last on campus on Aug.
+In the Connally district, McCormick was last on campus on Aug.
 18 and died six days later.
 Chansler tested positive for the virus one day after McCormick’s death.
 Bottelberghe told the Associated Press that the district has “not found any correlation” between the two deaths.
-The district began contact tracing after Chansler’s positive test and gave students and teachers the option to quarantine if they had been exposed, according to the Tribune-Herald.
-The entire staff at the junior high was tested between Sunday and Monday, she said.
+The district began contact tracing after Chansler’s positive test and gave students and teachers the option to quarantine if they had potentially been exposed, according to the Tribune-Herald.
+The entire staff at the junior high was tested between Sunday and Monday, Bottelberghe said.

-The district announced Tuesday that it is making drive-through coronavirus testing available at Connally High School for staff, students and families, officials said.
+The district announced Tuesday that it was making drive-through coronavirus testing available at Connally High School for staffers, students and families.
 Holt wrote to parents that the district was “focused on measures to take care of our students and staff.”

-But even with school closing for a week, Connally High School football coach Terry Gerik said the team was still scheduled to play its Friday night game, the AP reported.
+Even with school closing for a week, Connally High School football coach Terry Gerik said the team was still scheduled to play its game Friday night, the AP reported.

 “She will truly be missed,” Evans wrote.
 “Please pray for her family and friends who love her dearly.”